 Kids, The School Bus & You

-For twenty three million students nationwide, the school day begins and ends with a trip on a school bus.
+For 23 million students nationwide, the school day begins and ends with a trip on a school bus.
 The greatest risk is not riding the bus, but approaching or leaving the bus.
-Before children go back to school or start school for the first time, it is essential that adults and children k
+Before children go back to school or start school for the first time, it is essential that adults and children know the traffic safety rules.

 - When backing out of a driveway or leaving a garage, watch out for children walking or bicycling to school.